Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

    -Max  359
    -Min  0
    -Unit  1°
-   -Description  If the needle position is greater than this angle, the manual reverse
+   -Description  If the needle position is less than this angle, the manual reverse
-                 sewing button will not work.
+                 sewing button isn't working.

 .. option:: D12